 In the planets

 Polarity between the planets is tricky.
 For example, Venus would represent love and money, yes, but is also one of the first planets we would look towards for heartbreak and financial loss.
 That is how polarity shows up in the planets.
 Mercury is communication, yes, but can also represent delays in communication at times.
 Saturn is often thought of as slow, but a Saturn transit could be building for years.
-So when it finally does it, it feels swift and sudden.
-For planets like Saturn it is important to look at the return.
+So when something finally happens, it feels swift and sudden.
+For slower planets, like Saturn, it is important to look at the return.

 That’s all for now!
 Thank you so much for reading.
-You can sign up for updates on the blog through the newsletter box below.
-Best wishes!
+If this helped you understand polarity in astrology I'd love if you could sign up for the newsletter below.

 Best wishes and much love,